Skip to main content

 CategoryDefaultEffect

-Safety toolsask (always, one-off only)Cannot be auto-approved via “Always allow”
+Safety changesask (always, one-off only)Cannot be auto-approved via “Always allow”

 Writes to apps, repos, and storage are allowed by default because their paths are scoped to a known root.
-Raw computer writes (no scoped target) are restricted to /workspace/*.
+Raw computer writes are allowed except for the sensitive path patterns above.

 Terminal commands

 Rules match by command prefix. git push matches git push origin main.
-The wildcard * matches everything.
-Default exceptions that require approval: git push, sudo, curl, wget.
+Default exceptions that require approval: git push and sudo.
 Default block: git push --force.

 File paths

-Rules match by glob pattern. /workspace/* matches any file inside workspace. *.pem matches certificate files anywhere.
-Default blocks: .env*, .ssh/*, *.pem, *.key.
-These are blocked even inside workspace.
+Rules match by glob pattern. *.pem matches certificate files anywhere.
+Default blocks on computer writes: .env*, .ssh/*, *.pem, *.key.
 File path rules can be scoped to a specific computer.
 A rule with “All computers” applies everywhere.
 A rule scoped to one computer only applies when the AI is working on that machine.
 Computer-specific rules take priority over global ones.

 Tool approvals